Thank you for subscribing

 Supervise children

-It’s a great idea to teach kids about cooking, but make sure you’re always supervising them.
-More than 50 per cent of children who attended an emergency department in 2021-22 were injured at home, according to research by Monash University.
-Help keep your kids safe by never leaving them alone in the kitchen.
+It's a great idea to teach kids about cooking, but make sure you're always supervising them.
+Kidsafe notes that the kitchen is the most likely place for a child to be burned, with 50 per cent of cases occuring there.
+Help keep your kids safe by never leaving them alone in the kitchen and maintaining a child safe household.

 Keep it clean